ruippeixotog/think-bayes-scala/README.md

   20 0.0100
 ```

+The `Distributions` extension provides methods for creating common `Pmf` such as Gaussian or Poisson distributions.

 ### Bayesian suites

 The implementation of `Suite` provided in this library does not extend `Pmf`; it is rather provided as a trait which applications can implement to model specific problems: